mian-yahya-gul/churn-mlops-pipeline/README.md

 ## Problem

-Subscription-based businesses lose revenue when customers churn.
-This pipeline trains a classifier to flag at-risk customers using account and usage data (tenure, contract type, billing, support interactions), so retention teams can act before a customer leaves.
+Subscriptionmbased businesses lose revenue when customers churn.
+This pipeline trains a classifier to flag at risk customers using account and usage data (tenure, contract type, billing, support interactions), so retention teams can act before a customer leaves.

 ## What this project demonstrates

-This isn't just "train a model" — it's the full lifecycle a production ML system needs:
+This is a full lifecycle a production ML system needs:

-- **Reproducible preprocessing** — deterministic train/test splits, persisted label encoders so inference matches training exactly
+- **Reproducible preprocessing**  deterministic train/test splits, persisted label encoders so inference matches training exactly
-- **Experiment tracking with MLflow** — every run logs parameters, metrics, and artifacts; multiple hyperparameter configurations are compared side-by-side in the MLflow UI
+- **Experiment tracking with MLflow** — every run logs parameters, metrics, and artifacts; multiple hyperparameter configurations are compared side by side in the MLflow UI
 - **Model registry** — trained models are versioned and registered (`churn-rf-classifier`), so inference always pulls a specific, traceable version
 - **Automated testing** — unit tests validate data integrity and preprocessing correctness, run automatically in CI
 - **Containerization** — the full pipeline (and an MLflow UI) runs via Docker Compose, no local environment setup needed